derekjwilliams/event_feed/README.md

 ## Run the Mock GraphQL Server

-This is deprecated, the schema is not correct.
+:Warning: This is deprecated and will be removed soon, the schema is not correct.
 See https://github.com/derekjwilliams/event_graphql to run the postgraphile server

 ```bash
 pnpm run gql_server